Partido Demokratiko Pilipino: Second major era (2016–2021)

-The party is currently re-grouping, and there are some movements of expansion especially in Mindanao, where it originated, particularly in the Davao region.
+The party was re-grouping, and there are some movements of expansion especially in Mindanao, where it originated, particularly in the Davao region.
 Two of the party's founders, Crispin Lanorias and Cesar Ledesma, are again active in recent party activities.
 After the 2016 elections, PDP–Laban signed a coalition agreement with the Nacionalista Party, Lakas–CMD, National Unity Party and the Nationalist People's Coalition, witnessed by then president-elect Rodrigo Duterte.

 Immediately after the May 2016 elections, several representatives from other parties moved to PDP–Laban, notably: Geraldine Roman (Bataan), Alfred Vargas (Quezon City), and Ansaruddin Adiong (Lanao del Sur).
 The party's presence in the House of Representatives eventually grew from three members in the 16th Congress, to 123 members in the current 17th Congress.
 By April 2018, 300,000 politicians had joined the party, according to Koko Pimentel.

 Reacting to the influx of new members, party founder Nene Pimentel urged members to question the motivations of new incoming politicians and ensure they are interested in the party's ideals.
 He stated that these new members might only be interested in identifying with the current administration, in order to boost their chances of winning in the upcoming 2019 elections.

 PDP–Laban plans to learn from the Chinese Communist Party (CCP).
 It is set to send some of its members to the CCP's school in Fujian for "policy training" to learn more on how the party is organized.
 The Filipino party also established ties with United Russia, Russia's ruling party, in October 2017.
 PDP–Laban has also expressed interest in sending a delegation to the Workers' Party of Korea, which is the ruling party of North Korea.
 A four-member delegation is set to meet with the North Korean party in July 2018.